cetusfinance/cetusfinance.github.io/_posts/gav/2016-11-17-It-all-started-in-2007.md

 This wasn’t just some ill thought-out theory, it was validated by many years of practice and the problems contained in the assumption only became obvious as 2007 drew to a close.

-The one curve model assumes that you can have a single curve for a currency (say USD) and that rates for various tenors of index (say [LIBOR](https://en.wikipedia.org/wiki/Libor) 3-monh and LIBOR 6-month) can be queried from the same curve.
+The one curve model assumes that you can have a single curve for a currency (say USD) and that rates for various tenors of index (say [3-month LIBOR](https://en.wikipedia.org/wiki/Libor) or 6-month LIBOR) can be queried from the same curve.
 This means you can use a mixture of instruments referencing different tenors to build the curve and as there is only a single curve to fit, front-to-back bootstrapping can be used which is both well-behaved and very fast.